Central Valley Flood Protection Board

 Mary Jane ran for the position of Yuba County Supervisor 3rd district as a direct result of the 1997 flood.
 Her campaign had one simple message: flood control.
 Mary Jane won her election in 2000, 2004, 2008, and 2012.
 During her four terms in office she founded the River Levee Improvement Authority and served as Chair until Jan 2017.
 The South Yuba County in the RD 784 area now has the best levee system in the state.
 Mary Jane has also served on many commissions over her 16 years in office.
 Some of the more noteworthy commissions include the Yuba County Water Agency, CALAFCO Executive Board, Sacramento Area Council of Governments (SACOG), California Council of Governments, Feather River Air Quality, Yuba LAFCO, First 5 Yuba Commission, Honorary Vice Chair of the Metro Chamber Capitol to Capitol (2016).
 Most recently she was appointed to the Board of Directors for Olivehurst Public Utility District (OPUD) serving on the Water/Waste Water Committee.
 Mary Jane also serves on the executive Board for Ampla Health.
 She accomplished all this while running the family business, Duke’s Diner, of which she is now the proud owner.

-• Keely Bosler, Board Member
+5. Keely Bosler, Board Member

 On August 17, 2022 Governor Newsom appointed Keely Bosler, of Sacramento, to the Central Valley Flood Protection Board.
 Bosler was Director of the California Department of Finance from 2018 to 2022.
 She was Cabinet Secretary in the Office of the Governor from 2016 to 2018, Chief Deputy Director for Budget at the California Department of Finance from 2013 to 2016 and Staff Director for the California State Senate Budget and Fiscal Review Committee from 2010 to 2013.
 She was Associate Director, Fiscal Services at the California Department of Corrections and Rehabilitation Budget Management Branch from 2009 to 2010 and a Consultant for the California State Senate Budget and Fiscal Review Committee from 2004 to 2009.
 Bosler served as a Fiscal and Policy Analyst at the California Legislative Analyst’s Office from 2000 to 2004.
 She earned a Master of Science degree in Applied Economics from Cornell University.

-• Senator Dave Min, Board Member
+1. Senator Josh Becker, Board Member

-• Assemblymember Diane Papan, Board Member
+2. Assemblymember Diane Papan, Board Member

 Diane Papan was first elected to the California State Assembly in November 2022.
 She represents the 21st Assembly District, which includes the entire Bayside of San Mateo County from Brisbane to East Palo Alto.